ckeditor/ckeditor5/docs/builds/guides/development/online-builder.md

  * [Balloon block editor](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/overview.html#balloon-block-editor)
  * [Document editor](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/overview.html#document-editor)

- Refer to the documentation to check what kind of editor suits your needs.
-Once you choose the desired editor type, press the **Next step** button.
+ Refer to the documentation to check what kind of WYSIWYG editor suits your needs best.
+Once you choose the desired editor type, press the **Next step** button on the top right.

  For the sake of clarity, this guide will use the Classic build as an example.